U.S. citizens must have a valid passport for at least 90 days after their return date, though we strongly recommend at least six months.

 Depending on the experience you are looking for, the length of your itinerary will vary.
 However, in general, an 8 days program is the perfect amount of time to see the highlights Costa Rica has to offer.

-Beachfront hotels are located right on the beach where as beach hotels are near or overlooking the beach and do not have direct access to the beach.
-In Costa Rica, there are very few beachfront hotels since all the beaches in the country are public.
+Beachfront hotels are located right on the beach where as beach hotels are in front of the beach with direct access to the beach.
+In Costa Rica, all of the beaches are public.
+The hotels in Costa Rica that offer beachfront access are near the beach or offer a path to have a direct access to the beach.

 Without a doubt, Arenal Volcano and Manuel Antonio are the perfect locations for all your rainforest and adventure activities.